lrochette/EC-Admin/README.md

 </table>

 <h1><a name="schedules"></a>Schedules</h1>
-<p>This set of procedures is to help around schedule enabling and disabling which is very useful when you want to perform maintenace on your server.</p>
+<p>This set of procedures is to help around schedule enabling and disabling which is very useful when you want to perform maintenance on your server.</p>

 <h2>schedulesDisable</h2>
-<p>This procedure disables all the enabled schedules and optionaly saves the list in a property.</p>
+<p>This procedure disables all the enabled schedules and optionally saves the list in a property.</p>

 <table class="grid">
 <thead><tr><th>Parameter</th><th>Description</th></tr></thead>